vickythatguy/svignesh.github.io/README.md

 ## **1. Professional Summary**
-- Business Analyst and Data Analyst with hands-on experience in SQL, Python, Power BI, Tableau, and cloud platforms (Azure).
-- Proficient in SDLC, Agile methodologies, and advanced data modeling techniques.
-- Expertise in predictive analytics, data visualization, and machine learning.
+Driven by a passion for data and problem-solving, I offer hands-on expertise in SQL, Python, Power BI, Tableau, and cloud platforms such as Azure.
+With a focus on advanced data modeling, predictive analytics, and machine learning, I transform raw data into meaningful insights.
+Proficient in SDLC and Agile methodologies, I excel in creating data-driven solutions that support strategic decision-making and business success.

 ---